MichaelDBA/pg_alert/README.md

 pg_alert analyzes and alerts primarily on PG log file contents.
 It also analyzes and alerts on pg session info (connections, queries, etc.) and host metrics (load, etc.).

+As of version 3.0, pg_alert now works with AWS RDS and Aurora.

 ## Requirements
 1. Linux, no windows pg server monitoring at the present time.
 2. mail utility (mailutils)